hilaliya/CSPM/README.md

 ## Example

-An example problem setup is provided in `case_study.xlsx`.
+An example problem setup is provided in `toyproblem.xlsx`.
 This file contains problem data.
 Modify the parameters as needed to test different scenarios.

 ## Requirements